protonemedia/laravel-splade-docs/form-select.md

 <x-splade-select name="region" remote-url="`/api/regions/${form.country}`" />
 ```

-Now when the user selects a country, it will reload the regions based on the selected country.
+When the user selects a country, it will reload the regions based on the chosen country.
 All remote options features work with the Choices.js integration as well.
 It doesn't support groups yet, but that's coming in a future version of Splade.

 ### Customize Choices.js styling